Meds004/academic-projects/advanced-algorithms-assignments/README.md

 ## Technologies Used

 - **Python** - Used for Assignments 1 and 3
-- **Java** - Used for Assignment 2, which involved solving a backtracking problem where performance and low-level control were important considerations
+- **Java** - Used for Assignment 2, which involved solving a backtracking problem where performance and efficiency were important considerations

 ## Course Overview